brotherhoodMonk/gyan/rct.md

 Its common pattern in React which is used for a component to return multiple elements.
  Fragments let you group a list of children without adding extra nodes to the DOM.

+React components are meant to return elements but they must be enclosed in a parent tag, multiple elements cannot be returned.
+But adding extra node sometimes results in the wrong formatting of our html output as we saw above.

 render() {
   return (